YUQIJunW/MASE_Pooling_layers/README.md

 Use instruction:
 - git clone forked version MASE
-- Put all of the folders under the mase/src/mase_components
+- Put all of the folders into the folder under the mase/src/mase_components

 Run the test file in the test folder can test the functionality of layers